How early do you really need to get to the airport?

 Here’s what you need to consider:

-Are you flying domestic or international?
+Is the flight domestic or international?

 The first thing to consider when determining just how early you’ll need to arrive at the airport to catch your flight is whether you’re traveling internationally.
 I always tell friends, family, and fellow travelers that while there’s some leeway with domestic flights, international flights are not the time to mess around.